 Each rule can be executed only if a certain condition applies.
 Conditions are: time, the number of the person calling you, whether a switch is on or off, et cetera.

-This can be set up with one or more actions, see for details about actions in list of types.
-Each action can be executed only if a certain condition applies or always.
-Examples are of conditions are: time of day, number of the person calling you or if a switch is on or off etcetera.
-Please note that when there is no human answering the call and you want to have an active audio channel (music on hold, DTMF etc.) then you must use the answer action to instruct the PBX to set up the RTP (=audio) as well.
+Please note that when there is no human answering the call but you do want to have an active audio channel (music on hold, DTMF etc.), you must add a rule with the answer action to instruct the PBX to set up the RTP (=audio) as well.

-When a action tells the PBX to execute rules defined in the menu extensions then it will not return to the inbound rules.
+When a rule tells the PBX to execute rules defined in the menu extensions then it will not return to the inbound rules.

 The PBX enables you to nest groups of rules.
 Nesting means you call a routine and when the routine is done then it will continue with the rest of the rules you have defined in inbound.
 Do keep in mind that termination actions will stop further processing regardless.
 For example an action hangup will disconnect the call and will never continue with the next set of rules, the same applies for voicemail as this is an action that picks up the call.